 Acer palmatum Beni otake spring leaves are pink-red changing to solid red in early summer.
 Fall color is fire-engine red.
 This Beni likes full sun and really is stunning when in direct sunlight.
-It is a medium sized red leaf maple in the linearilobum group of maples – which means they have skinny leaves.
-The name in Japanese is ‘Red Bamboo.’
-This fast-growing upright maple has thin red leaves and a branching style that reminds one of bamboo – hence the name.
+It is a medium sized red leaf maple whose name in Japanese is ‘Red Bamboo’.
+This fast growing upright maple is in the linearilobum group of maples – which means they have skinny leaves.
 Beni otake often has flowers changing to red seedpods or samaras as they are known on Japanese Maples.

-Spring foliage is almost pink-red changing to a solid red in early summer.
-Late summer may show some fading, but then colder temperatures begin the transformation into it’s best color of the year.
-And when Beni otake finally turns crimson-red with the red samaras hanging down – it is really like a beautiful Christmas tree.
+Acer palmatum Beni otake is most glorious when fall turns the leaves crimson-red – together with the red samaras hanging down – it is really like a beautiful Christmas tree.
 All you need to do is add some tiny white twinkling lights which look good even after the leaves have dropped.

 This cultivar grows to around 10′ in 10 years.
 Eventually, Beni otake may reach 12′ at full maturity.
 The growth habit is very nice and evenly balanced making Beni otake a wonderful addition to a smaller garden area.
 Once established this cultivar is hardy to USDA zone 5.

 First photo shows the fall color of Beni otake leaves – crimson red.
-Second photo shows wonderful string-like leaves of Beni otake during the summer.
+Second photo shows wonderful string-like leaves of Beni otake in spring.
 Photos courtesy of Buchholz Nursery.

 1 Gallon, 2 Gallon, 3 Gallon